 Caroline Wamsler (Instructor for Art in Venice) is an instructor in the Art and Archeology Department at Columbia University.
 A specialist on fourteenth-century Venice she received her PhD in art history from Columbia University, where her dissertation focused on the trecento-painting program in the Palazzo Ducale in Venice.
 Beyond her interest in the municipal imagery in Renaissance Italy, she has worked on the Venetian city garden and public/private spaces in the urban fabric of Venice.
 In addition to Columbia she has been a Visiting Professor at Wesleyan University, Bard College and Vassar College offering courses focused on the medieval through the baroque period in Europe.
 She also serves on the board of Trustees of The New York Botanical Garden and Millbrook School.

 Sophia D'Addio (Program Coordinator) has worked for the Venice Summer Program since 2013, in both administrative and instructional capacities.
 She is a PhD candidate in the Department of Art History and Archaeology at Columbia University, specializing in Italian Renaissance painting with Prof. Michael Cole.
 Her research has been supported by a Gladys Krieble Delmas Foundation Grant and a Mellon International Travel Fellowship, amongst others.
-She spent a semester abroad in Venice during her undergraduate degree, and has returned to Italy every year since.
-In addition to her graduate studies in art history, Sophia has earned advanced degrees in Italian and music performance; she still enjoys playing the violin and viola in her spare time, performing in churches in Venice and Florence.
-Sophia is fluent in Italian and has eight years of experience working with summer study abroad programs in Italy; this will be her fifth year with the Columbia program, for which she has worked in both administrative and instructional capacities.
+She spent a semester abroad in Venice during her undergraduate degree, and since then has accumulated a decade of experience working with summer study abroad programs in Italy.
+In addition to her training as an art historian, Sophia has earned master's degrees in Italian and music performance; she still enjoys playing the violin and viola in her spare time.